junparkh/LendingClub/menu3.md

 For categorical models, we designated a cutoff target APR.
 We created a binary category: loans that meet the minimum APR and loans that do not.

+One problem with using APR is that it can be negative.
+This may cause problems in the models because negative values require negative coefficients.
+In the *Future Exploration* section below we discuss various ways we were planning to deal with this.

 ### Test / Train split

 For our initial model exploration, we split the entire data set into a training set and a test set.
 75% of the data was used for training.
 25% was used for testing.
 Our plan was to later tune model hyperparameters by creating three data set: Training, Tuning, Test.
 As explained later, we ran out of time to do this.